Prag8855/aab/content/guides/vacation-days.md

 ## Sick leave

 If you are sick, you get paid sick leave.
 You don't need to use your vacation days.
+If you are sick while on vacation, [you get your vacation days back](/guides/sick-leave#if-you-are-sick-while-on-vacation).

 **[Sick leave in Germany ➞](/guides/sick-leave)**